-Conclusion: Decide and plan specific outfits before you leave, that way you only pack things you know go well together.
+Conclusion: Decide and plan specific outfits before you leave, use my handy packing list so that only pack things you know go well together.
 This way you can avoid having to come up with outfits out of all the ‘options’ you have packed.

 Not spending Thursday just wandering around exploring.